 Trademark Protection By Registration

 Why register a trademark if it has protections after being used in commerce?
-Well, a trademark that is registered with the USPTO has broader protections than an unregistered or state registered mark.
+Well, a trademark that is registered with the United States Patent and Trademark Office (USPTO) has broader protections than an unregistered or state registered mark.

 Federal registration includes:

 - Your trademark existing in a central database, allowing people to find it when they search for marks similar to their own, which could reduce infringement before it begins.

 - Governmental paperwork confirming your right to the mark as well as your first use date.

 - Protection that extends federally rather than just in your business’ immediate area or to your state border.

 Ready to get started?
 Our Trademark Service includes attorney review of your application, clearance check, and procedural office action response.